fr

 Sensory immersion

 In museums, exhibitions are becoming more and more immersive, with devices that solicit the 5 senses.
-We speak ofsensory immersion when sensory stimuli cut us off from the world.
+Sensory immersion is when sensory stimuli cut us off from the world.

 For the visual, we set up a scenography that gives the impression of being immersed in a decor.
 For the auditory, we use processes that reproduce real sounds.
 The sense of smell is sometimes solicited, with the diffusion of scents and perfumes.
 During an immersive experience visitors can also touch objects and taste products.